fabien-marty/jinja-tree/README.md

 <summary>Full example about overall operation (in default mode)</summary>

-Note: this is only the **default behaviour** as you can tune this with your own plugins!
+Note: this is only the **default behavior** as you can tune this with your own plugins!

 Let's imagine the following directory structure: